ben519/shopr/README.md

 ### Pagination

-Some resources (e.g. orders, products, etc.) require pagination to return a large result set.
-As an example, suppose we have a shop with 1001 products and we want to GET every product.
+Some resources (e.g. orders and products) require pagination to return a large result set.
+As an example, suppose we have a shop with 1001 products and we want to fetch every product.
 Shopify allows a max return size of 250 items per query (`limit_per_page = 250`), so we’ll need to make 5 queries to retrieve all the products. shopr handles pagination internally so you don’t have to.
 There are two ways shopr does this.

 #### 1\.
 Using *since\_id*